 You know that a clean beard is a happy beard.

-Finally, you know that if you want to keep dandruff at bay you need to keep your skin cool, calm, and irritation free and avoid having dead skin under the beard.
+Finally, you know that if you want to know how to get rid of beard dandruff, you need to keep your skin cool, calm, and irritation-free and avoid having dead skin under the beard.

 We hope you enjoyed the ride and we wish you a long, happy, and flake-free life with your beard!